-Once the sun goes down, hang up festoon lights and paper lanterns – and lay down outdoor cushions – for a garden party vibe.
+Once the sun goes down, use pretty patio lighting such as festoon lights and paper lanterns, and lay down outdoor cushions, for a garden party vibe.

 Timber structures have long made favorite garden shelters, and there is a vast choice of styles beyond the standard design.
 We recommend using materials and colors that are sympathetic to the architecture of your home for a seamless look.